ashley-leung/monzo-interview/behavioral.md

 **Secondly**, I communicated early and reset expectations

-I immediately told stakeholders (Portfolio + Product):

-“We have a data correctness issue during deployments — users can temporarily lose visibility of assets.
-It self-recovers, but the delay is unacceptable for reward eligibility.”
+I immediately told stakeholders (Portfolio + Product) that we have a data correctness issue during deployments where users can temporarily lose visibility of assets

 I was explicit about:
 - What went wrong (missed events during restart)
 - User impact (incorrect ownership view)
 - Short-term reality (not safe to launch campaigns yet)

-This helped pause downstream assumptions and avoided a bad user experience.
+This helped pause downstream assumptions.

 **Thirdly**, I made a decision under time pressure